Remeslennik/NotesTrainer_Guitar/README.md

 ===================

 The program shows a note.
-You have to play it on a real guitar http://rghost.ru/47575971 download working version NoteTrainer_v1.zip (619.7 КБ) russian forum - http://school.4igi.ru/index.php?topic=2715.0 (you can write in English)
+You have to play it on a real guitar http://rghost.ru/49528672 download working version NoteTrainer_3.zip (542.3 КБ)

+Russian forum - http://school.4igi.ru/index.php?topic=2715.0 (you can write in English)

 translate.google.com